 Ever since I saw a video by a company claiming to bust the true bypass myth (but really only trying to sell their product), I’ve wanted to write a page to kill off a few myths about true bypass.
-I had a few on the main ”True bypass?” page, but decided to only leave the one that dealt with how to (or how not to) determine if a pedal is true bypass or not, and move the rest here.
+I had a few on the main ”True bypass?” page, but decided to move them to their own page, only leaving the one that dealt with how to (or how not to) determine if a pedal is true bypass or not (repeated here as well, for good measure).

 So here goes:

 True bypass actually degrades the signal, rather than help it.

 No, it does not.
 This is a myth propagated by people who are trying to sell their own (buffered) pedals, or by people who don’t know what they’re talking about.
 Like the guy I just saw on YouTube claiming that ”true bypass is shit” and if you buy true bypass pedals ”you’re a moron”.
 I beg to differ.
 A true bypass connection does not do anything to the signal – it simply leaves it alone.
 But since it doesn’t do anything to the signal, it means that when a pedal is off, the cable following it will be part of the chain.
 So if you have all true bypass pedals, when all pedals are off the guitar will ”see” the entire cable length to the amp.
 This will shave off some treble – which was clearly demonstrated in the video I mentioned at the top of the page, where they used a normal length guitar -> pedal cable and a hugely long pedal -> amp cable to make the true bypass connection appear to steal lots of treble, while accentuating their buffer system’s capacity to drive long cables.
 And you will lose treble if you run only true bypass pedals (turned off) with long cables.
 So far, YouTube guy was correct.
 But it is not the true bypass that is ”degrading” the signal – it’s the cables.